The Minister and His Ministry

 - There were two ways this could be done:

-- Very strict restrictions on the flesh (evil) so that the spirit could be released (restriction of food and sex).
+- Very strict restrictions (certain foods, marriage) on the flesh (evil) so that the spirit could be released.

 - Indulge the flesh completely since it is not connected to the spirit.
 When you die, the spirit will go to God anyways.

 It seems that few were persuaded to accept the idea of complete liberation of the flesh since this was so against Christian teaching and morality as well as Jewish teaching and custom.
-But the idea of punishing the flesh, restricting one's body, this resonated with Christians who were trying to live pure and moral lives.
+However, the idea of punishing the flesh and restricting one's body resonated with Christians who were trying to live pure and moral lives.

 Gnostic teaching was wrong in many ways: